What Can I Expect after Gastric Sleeve Surgery?

 This is normal, and many people undergo cosmetic procedures because they want their appearance to mirror their new, improved health status.
 We have a plastic surgeon on staff who can tell you more about body contouring following weight loss surgery.

 Questions about Gastric Sleeve

-If you’re interested in learning more about what to expect following gastric sleeve surgery, please call our office, located at Marina Del Rey Hospital.
+If you’re interested in learning more about what to expect following gastric sleeve surgery, please call our office, located at Cedars-Sinai Marina del Rey Hospital.
 We’re here to serve all Los Angeles residents who want to lose significant weight and take charge of their long-term health.